lake-wg/authz/draft-selander-ace-ake-authz.md

 For constrained IoT deployments {{RFC7228}} the overhead contributed by security protocols may be significant which motivates the specification of lightweight protocols that are optimizing, in particular, message overhead (see {{I-D.ietf-lake-reqs}}).
 This document describes a lightweight procedure for augmenting an authenticated Diffie-Hellman key exchange with third party assisted authorization.

-The procedure involves a device, a domain authenticator and a AAA server.
-The device performs mutual authentication and authorization of the authenticator, assisted by the AAA server which provides relevant authorization information to the device in the form of a "voucher".
+The procedure involves a device, a domain authenticator and an authorization server.
+The device performs mutual authentication and authorization of the authenticator, assisted by the authorization server which provides relevant authorization information to the device in the form of a "voucher".

 The protocol specified in this document optimizes the message count by performing authorization and enrolment in parallel with authentication, instead of in sequence which is common for network access.
 It further reuses protocol elements from the authentication protocol leading to reduced message sizes on constrained links.